nholtgrefe/squirrel/README.md

 - [gui](https://github.com/nholtgrefe/squirrel/tree/main/gui), for the graphical user-interface;
 - [physquirrel](https://github.com/nholtgrefe/squirrel/tree/main/physquirrel), for the corresponding Python package.

-To test out the GUI or the Python package, we recommend using the small sequence alignment in the `hiv.fasta` [file](https://github.com/nholtgrefe/squirrel/blob/main/data/hiv/hiv.fasta).
+To test out the GUI or the Python package, we recommend using the small sequence alignment in the file [`hiv.fasta`](https://github.com/nholtgrefe/squirrel/blob/main/data/hiv/hiv.fasta).
 ## Supplementary data and scripts
 The biological data sets, simulation results and used Python scripts from the paper are all in the folder [data](https://github.com/nholtgrefe/squirrel/tree/main/data).
 For a more detailed explanation of these files (including sources for the biological data), see the `README.md` file in the folder.